rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 The last entry of the *adguard-home* command must be kept the same.
 This network name is set in the Rock-on configuration.

-We are now ready to start the installation of the AdGuard Home rock-on.
-Click on the *Install button next to the **AdGuard Home** listing on the *Rock-ons* page. page.
+We are now ready to start the installation of the AdGuard Home Rock-on.
+Click on the *Install* button next to the **AdGuard Home** listing on the *Rock-ons* page.

 .. _adguard_home_shares: